brendanseattle/SonyRGBMod/BN-1/README.md

 * SCART port RGB mods are popular as a lot of RGB equipment utilizes SCART, but I would find it nearly impossible to fit such a large port anywhere on this tiny case.
 That's why I opted for the small cluster of BNC connectors in the back corner.

 ## Sources and Further Readings
-* Stabarz' RGB mod for KV-13TR29 (etc) models: https://imgur.com/a/Cq2Yngd
+* Stabarz' RGB mod for KV-13TR29 (etc) models, which uses the same jungle chip: https://imgur.com/a/Cq2Yngd